RSPCA Australia: Criticism

-RSPCA is heavily criticized by Animal Rights and Vegan groups in Australia for allowing businesses that breed animals to be killed for food to purchase 'RSPCA Approved' accreditation.
+RSPCA is heavily criticised by Animal Rights and Vegan groups in Australia for allowing businesses that breed animals to be killed for food to purchase 'RSPCA Approved' accreditation.
 This accreditation specifies certain conditions that the animals must be raised in, but opponents argue that killing animals against their will for profit is not in the animals' best interests regardless of the quality of life they have prior to being killed.
 Regular 'RSPCA Fail' protests have been conducted in Australian state capital cities throughout 2018 and 2019.

 In October 2013 it came under fire amid allegations that it had overworked staff, underpaid them and undertook welfare practices staff believed were wrong.
 Nine staff (a sixth of the workforce) from the RSPCA ACT's shelter took their grievances to their union, United Voice over the issues after they claimed to have been ignored by the organisations board and the ACT government when they raised concerns as early as 2010.
 The involvement of their union forced an investigation by the ACT government to be launched.
 The CEO of RSPCA ACT resigned several days before, unrelated to the issue, but publicly defended his legacy and stated it was simply a small number of disgruntled employees.